getify/You-Dont-Know-JS/up & going/ch1.md

 ## Values & Types

-If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (`99.99`), they're giving you an actual dollar figure that represents what you'll need to pay (plus taxes).
+If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (`99.99`), they're giving you an actual numeric dollar figure that represents what you'll need to pay (plus taxes).
 If you wanted to buy two of those phones, you could easily do the mental math to double that value to get `199.98` for your base cost.

-If that same employee picks up another similar phone but says it's "free" (and perhaps uses air quotes), they're not giving you a number, but instead they're giving you another kind of representation of your expected cost (`0.00`) -- the word "free".
+If that same employee picks up another similar phone but says it's "free" (perhaps with air quotes), they're not giving you a number, but instead they're giving you another kind of representation of your expected cost (`0.00`) -- the word "free".

-When you later ask if the phone includes a charger, and the employee says "yes", they've provided an answer to a question that can only have one of two values, "yes" or "no" (in computer terms `true` and `false`, respectively).
+When you later ask if the phone includes a charger, and the employee says "yes", that answer could only have been either "yes" or "no" (just like `true` and `false`, respectively).

 In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.
 If you need to do math, you want a `number`.
 If you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
 And if you need to decide if something is a fact or not, you need a `boolean` (`true` or `false`).